 In honor of the big game this weekend, we are putting together a game plan for accounts receivable success.
 Before your team can even call a play, you must first know your strengths, weaknesses, and the players involved.
 Once you’ve figured out these variables, you can start putting the ball in motion as you move down the field.
-Here are some of the most important plays you need in your larger A/R game plan:
+Here are some of the most important plays you need in your larger accounts receivable (AR) game plan:

 1. A way to directly integrate into accounts payable systems

 Everyone is looking for a quick technology fix to get a competitive edge, especially your customers.
 To save time and money, your customers are buying new accounts payable platform solutions to ease their workload and automate invoice processing.
 Unfortunately, these accounts payable (AP) networks are creating an expensive and time-consuming challenge for your accounts receivable team.

 If you can automate the tasks of creating custom integrations with each of your customers’ AP networks, and send invoices reliably, you will not only save time and money, you will increase cash flow, reduce your days sales outstanding (DSO), and use your resources to handle more strategic tasks within your organization.
 You’ll get total visibility into your invoice delivery process, and improve customer relationships by providing outstanding service and support.
 Best of all, you can scale your business and add new customers without adding resources or running into AP network compatibility issues.
 The key to this accounts payable (AP) play is robotic process automation (RBA).
 An easy way to get a first down and continue your march down the field towards the end zone without any humans getting in the way.

 2. Your company needs a way to automatically process virtual credit cards